taylormoe93/prime-pw-week-5-assignment-part-2/readme.md

 X Give the `header` a dark background color and choose a light  color for the text.
 X Center the text in the `header`.
 X Give the `main` a light grey background color.
-- Look up the CSS `background-image` property to learn how to use the provided `record.png` as the background image on your page with a relative path.
+X Look up the CSS `background-image` property to learn how to use the provided `record.png` as the background image on your page with a relative path.
-- Look up CSS `background-repeat` to learn how to fill the body of the page with a repeating image.
+X Look up CSS `background-repeat` to learn how to fill the body of the page with a repeating image.
-- Look up CSS `margin` and `padding`.
+X Look up CSS `margin` and `padding`.
-  - Give the `body` a margin of `0`.
+  X Give the `body` a margin of `0`.
 (This removes the whitespace around the edges of the page.)
-  - Give the `main` padding of `1em`.
+  X Give the `main` padding of `1em`.
 (Curious about `em`?
 Look up CSS units.)

 Here's an example of what the style could look like:
 <img src="./example.png">